esl/MongooseIM/doc/developers-guide/Testing-MongooseIM.md

 make cover_quicktest
 ```

-Remember: to run this, no matter which tests you want to run, you need all mim nodes (mim1, mim2 and mim3) up and running, otherwise test will crash.
+Note: You need all the mim nodes (mim1, mim2 and mim3) up and running, even if you only run some of the tests.
+If any of the nodes is down, the test will crash.

-This command will recompile and reload code on dev nodes with coverage enabled and run test suites as defined in the spec.
+This command will recompile and reload the code on dev nodes with coverage enabled and run test suites as defined in the spec.
 Coverage statistics will be available in `test.disabled/ejabberd_tests/ct_report/cover.html` and `coverage` subdirectory.

 ## Advanced topics

 There are many more options available.
 One of them is sequentially testing a number of preset configuration - we do it every day on Travis, testing MongooseIM with various OTP versions and database backends.
-Put together, we have eight preset configuration.
+Altogether, we have eight preset configuration.

 If you want to dig deeper, consult `.travis.yml` and `tools/travis-test.sh`, everything we do is there.

 ## Load testing

-Apart from CI, we do also CLT (Continuous Load Testing).
+Alongside CI, we do also CLT (Continuous Load Testing).
-We have our own load testing infrastructure, called Tide, which is triggered after every successful test run, and gives us a feedback whether we are making MongooseIM faster or slower.
+We have our own load testing infrastructure, called Tide, which is triggered after every successful test run, and gives us a feedback on changes to MongooseIM performance.

 Test results are publicly available on the [Hello Tide!](http://tide.erlang-solutions.com/public) page.